1826461/COMS3-MISIS/README.md

   - Create new Moodle courses automatically
   - Track number of users currently enrolled in each course
   - Filter enrollments by course code
-  - Search enrollment table by name, surname or student number
+  - Search enrollments by name, surname or student number

 **Requirements:**
   - PHP 7.4